dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 out there.

 ### Spectra: A Functional Graphics Library

 #### on a First Party Platform and Language

-Apple controls the design of their mobile.
+Apple tightly controls the design of their mobile chips.
 Vulkan is required to support a much wider array of graphics cards, which honestly is still fairly limited since almost everything running hardware from a handful of companies.
 Check the [Vulkan Hardware Chart] for more info.
 For example, only NVidia cards from Fermi onwards will support Vulkan and to varying degrees of functionality.
-That's basically NVidia
+That's basically NVidia's products from the last 3 years.
+Support is not uniform across operating system and the software interface may vary slightly, both of which mean somewhat more complex software design or more likely a markedly reduced usage of Vulkan's distinguishing features.

-The minimal variance in hardware means performance optimization is minimally complex, even though the is fairly restricted
+Apple's minimal variance in hardware means performance optimization is minimally complex, even though the reduced diversity in devices for Vulkan means there's not too much of a difference here.
+But more tightly controlled hardware design for Metal-capable devices implies several advantages.

+### Metal Advantages Driven By Hardware

+#### &#x2295; Faster consumer adoption of Metal-capable devices

+#### &#x2295; Simpler software complexity to realize performance gains

+#### &#x2295; Nearly complete Metal feature penetration.

+#### &#x2295; Simpler software tooling for developers, like debuggers.

+#### &#x2295; Segmented market means Metal is decoupled from other industry progress.

+All of this translates into opportunity for Apple to provide unique offerings to marketably distinguish it's graphical and gaming capabilities.
+That's Apple.
+And to those who question my exploration of graphics and gaming on Apple's platform, I have my reasons.
+And yes, the software developed to ride Metal will have a smaller market.
+But that's a good thing.
+The past decade has shown that Apple platforms tap markets that are consistently more affluent and sophisticated.

 Apple has always had an advantage in software performance, both efficiency of compute and power consumption, that results from their limited hardware platforms.
 This constitutes a major advantage for Apple -- they may end up having the most efficient graphics and compute platform.
+They'll definitely have the earliest, most consistent set of software tools for developers.
+The debugger is fantastic for Metal, trust me.
 And though most people don't think of Apple as providing a rich platform for gaming or VR, Metal might just make the difference.